MarkLi007/Tg-bot/README.md

 | `LANG` | Interface language | `en` |
 | `ALLOWED_CHAT_IDS` | Comma-separated chat IDs whitelist | – |

+### Logging & deployment
+- Logs are emitted as single-line JSON records that include the log level, timestamp, and frequently used identifiers (`chat_id`, `user_id`, `points`).
+Pipe the bot output into your preferred log processor for storage or alerts.
+- A sample `systemd` unit is provided at `deploy/tg-bot.service`.
+Copy it to `/etc/systemd/system/tg-bot.service`, adjust the working directory and Python path, then run `sudo systemctl enable --now tg-bot` to keep the bot running in the background.

 ## Development helpers
 - `make run` – start the bot
 - `make fmt` – format code with ruff